 Rashemen is home to a number of unique monsters rarely encountered in other lands.
-New monsters presented in Chapter 6: Monsters of the East include two varieties of hag (the bheur, a hag with an affinity for cold magic, and the shrieking hag, a deadly hunter of the steppes), the orglash (an air elemental with a love of frozen temperatures), the telthor (an incorporeal fey creature), the thomil (a tough variety of earth elemental), and the uthraki (an evil shapechanger active mainly at night).
+New monsters presented in Chapter 6: Monsters of the East include two varieties of hag (the bheur, a hag with an affinity for cold magic, and the shricking hag, a deadly hunter of the steppes), the orglash (an air elemental with a love of frozen temperatures), the telthor (an incorporeal fey creature), the thomil (a tough variety of earth elemental), and the uthraki (an evil shapechanger active mainly at night).

-THAY Geographic overview The country of Thay, once a large port est known for the crimson-robed Red Wizards who rule the land with an iron fist, Thay is a realm shrouded in mystery.
+Geographic overview The country of Thay, once a large portion of the property of the source of the west to the Surrise Mountains the Surrise Mountains the West to the Surrise est known for the crimson-robed Red Wizards who rule the land with an iron fist, Thay is a realm shrouded in mystery.
 Few outsiders have traveled extensively within its borders unless abducted and sold into a short life of slavery there.
-The Thayans who do talk about their homeland speak of it with such pride as to make most listeners doubt their amazing claims-were it not for the fact that these same rumors surface again and again from a dozen different sources.
+The Thayans who do talk about their homeland speak of it with such pride as to make most listeners doubt their amazing claims-were it not for the fact that these same rumors surface again and again from adozen different sources.